causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 Function: Represents a pattern matching expression that implements pattern matching.

-Pattern matching expressions are divided into `match` expressions with selectors and `match` expressions without selectors.
+Pattern matching expressions are divided into `match` expressions with a selector and those without a selector.

 Parent Type: